Brob2nd/Smash-Remix-Debugged/readme.md

 Q5: Can i use this mod for my tournament?

 A5: Yes, you can!
 That's why there's an extended Tournament SSS in the mod!
-It's optional tho, meaning that if you want, you can still use vanilla Smash Remix for your tournaments!
+It's optional though, meaning that if you want, you can still use vanilla Smash Remix for your tournaments!

 # Modder's FAQ/Q&A